editorconfig/specification/index.rst

 a single tab with width equal to 4, or two tabs with width equal to 2.

 This is when ``indent_style`` comes into picture.
 It specifies what character should be used **whenever possible** in order to achieve the indentation size specified in ``indent_size``.
-To fully understand what "whenever possible" actually means, lets assume that the editorconfig rules are specified for the file above:
+To fully understand what "whenever possible" actually means, let's consider the following EditorConfig file living in the same directory as the file above:

 .. code-block:: ini